-While the Board recognises that having significant capital reserves is particularly beneficial in times of market and economic uncertainty, such as the COVID-19 pandemic, it also acknowledges that holding excessive reserves can be an inefficient use of policyholders' funds.
+While the Board recognises that having significant capital reserves is particularly beneficial in times of market and economic uncertainty, it also acknowledges that holding excessive reserves can be an inefficient use of policyholders' funds.
 The Board intends that Westfield Health should hold a minimum of 150% of its Solvency Capital Requirement (on a Solvency II basis) under any "base case" financial model, and a minimum of 125% of its Solvency Capital Requirement under any reasonably foreseeable adverse scenario.